Wild Marjoram

 A recognised culinary herb used in the flavouring of stews, soups and sauces.
 Apple jelly flavoured with marjoram makes a lovely addition to savoury dishes-something I am looking forward to trying out next year

-Modern herbalists use marjoram oil to treat toothache aching joints.
-It is also valued as an important role to play in gut dysbiosis
+Modern herbalists use marjoram oil to treat toothache and aching joints.
+It is also valued as an important herb to the treatment of gut dysbiosis

 Other interesting uses